 Caleños jump on any occasion to celebrate salsa — and do so with sweaty abandon at countless annual festivals and special events.
 These range from massive global phenomena like the Feria de Cali, the city’s biggest cultural festival, to smaller but no-less vibrant events like the monthly Salsa in the Park / Salsa Al Parque, a free outdoor event with live dance performances and top DJs.
 In September, Cali hosts the Global Salsa Festival, welcoming over 5,000 dancers from around the world.
 But truthfully — come at any time of year and they’ll be some rad show or live music event.
 Curious about what’s going?
 Check in with us at Salsa Classes Cali.
 In our Salsa school in Cali, you can always meet up with our local pros for a night on the town.

 4. Salsa as identity and daily life

+Our salsa school in Cali cares about the history of the dance.
 When salsa spread through Latin America in the 1940s-70s, its contagious fusion of Afro-Latino rhythms really sunk in with people — from Panama to Peru.
 But nowhere was salsa embraced as passionately or as permanently as in Cali.
 Why?
 Anthropologists theorize this is because Cali’s large Afro community, descended from former slaves on Colombia’s coast, was especially unified and alive with West-African culture.
 As Cuban rhythms started filtering in through radio waves, Latin America’s second largest Afro city heard more than music.
 Cali identified on a deep level with the lyrics, their stories of former slaves, and the music’s rich explorations of ancestral West-African rhythms.